-- Use 1 AWG copper (90° C insulation rating) as the smallest DC cable size.
+- Use 1/0 AWG copper (90° C insulation rating) as the smallest DC cable size.
 This will minimize the voltage drop between the battery and the inverter.
-If the cables cause an excessive voltage drop, the inverter may shut down when drawing higher currents because the voltage at the inverter input drops below 10 volts. - Keep all cables as short as possible, and ensure that each cable between the inverter and the battery is no longer than 4 feet (1.2 m). - If you must use longer cables, choose a larger diameter cable such as 1/0 AWG - Do not use aluminum.
+If the cables cause an excessive voltage drop, the inverter may shut down when drawing higher currents because the voltage at the inverter input drops below 10 volts. - Keep all cables as short as possible, and ensure that each cable between the inverter and the battery is no longer than 3 feet (1 m). - If you must use longer cables, refer to Table 3-1 for an appropriate size. - Do not use aluminum.
 It has about 1/3 more resistance than copper cable of the same size, and it is difficult to make good, low-resistance connections to aluminum wire.